tgorordo/smithy/README.md

 of Condorcet elections.
 Internally, repeated ballots are compressed/cache-counted before pairwise evaluation to improve performance over duplicate rankings.
 This is all overkill for small elections, but is fun.

+(TODO: for small elections because enumerating all IRV paths scales badly in the event of many ties, optionally resolve nontrivial Smith sets - ties - via plurality methods within the set, at least reducing to something like e.g. an IRV winner set within the Smith set if not likely identifying a unique candidate who wins all paths).

 ## Usage